yyang-pplus/yyang-pplus.github.io/_posts/2021-04-08-pds-stack-backtrace.md

 core.894: ELF 64-bit LSB core file, x86-64, version 1 (SYSV), SVR4-style, from '/usr/bin/containerd'
 ```

-After GDB is invoked, and when you get a prompt, you can print a backtrace of the entire stack by using the `backtrace` GDB command, or its aliases `bt`, `where`, or `info stack`.
+After GDB has been invoked, and when you get a prompt, you can print a backtrace of the entire stack by using the `backtrace` GDB command, or its aliases `bt`, `where`, or `info stack`.
 The `backtrace` command supports many options, one of the most useful options, especially during a non-interactive debug session to collect as much information as you can, is `full` or `-full`, which let the `backtrace` command prints the values of the local variables as well.
-For more information about other options, please refer to the GDB manual, or use the `help backtrace` GDB command.
+For more information about other options, please refer to the GDB manual, or use the `help backtrace` GDB command.[<sup>\[3:§8.2\]</sup>](#references)

 In a multi-threaded program, GDB by default shows the backtrace only for the current thread.
 To display the backtrace for all the threads, use the following GDB command:[<sup>\[3:§8.2\]</sup>](#references)